vsoch/qme/docs/_docs/tutorials/create-executor.md

  4. [Actions](#define-actions): Add any custom actions that you executor exposes
  5. [Write tests](#write-tests) for your executor
  6. [Write documentation]((#write-documentation) for your executor
+ 7. [Create a Dashboard](#create-dashboard): for your executor, meaning a template to render it.

 The following sections will discuss these points.